aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

   - endpoint:
       address:
         socket_address:
-          # The IP address we populate using IPs from CloudMap.
-Today we prefer IPv4 and fall back to IPv6 for No preference
+          # The IP address we populate using IPs from Cloud Map.
+By default we prefer IPv4 and fall back to IPv6 for when no IP preference is applied.
           address: 2001:0db8:85a3:ab34:12cd:abcd:0001:2345
           port_value: 8080
 ```

-**Envoy Listener Configuration: Binding Address (Ingress/Egress)**: Envoy listener would accept all IPv4 and IPv6 address if IP preference is set
+**Envoy Listener Configuration: Binding Address (Ingress/Egress)**: the Envoy's listeners will accept all IPv4 and IPv6 traffic if and IP preference is set.

 ```
 address:
   socket_address:
-    # *::* binds for all IPv6 addresses, currently is 0.0.0.0
+    # *::* binds for all IPv6 addresses, by default it is 0.0.0.0
     address: ::
     # Configures this listener to also bind to all IPv4 addresses when binding to *::*.
-This is currently is not set and defaults to false
+This is false by default.
     ipv4_compat: true
-    # Port number depends on ingress or egress listener
+    # Port number depends on ingress or egress listener.
     port_value: 15000/15001
 ```

-**Envoy Cluster Configuration: Local Application Address**: envoy would use 0:0:0:0:0:0:0:1 as the endpoint for local application if IP preference is set as IPv6_ONLY or IPv6_PREFERRED
+**Envoy Cluster Configuration: Local Application Address**: Envoy will use 0:0:0:0:0:0:0:1 as the address for the endpoint representing the local application if IP preference is set as IPv6_ONLY or IPv6_PREFERRED.
+Otherwise it will be 127.0.0.1 for IPv4_ONLY, IPv4_PREFERRED, and no preference.
 ``````
 type: STATIC
 connect_timeout: 0.25s